January 11, 2018 at 11:14 am #5968

 Returning to the modern world, Heidegger and Fink together ask the world exploring question “Where is the time that is being referred to when someone says the time is 12 o clock”.
 With this question “where?” we seem to find ourselves at the boundaries of what can be said of time perhaps partly because it is being said in time.
 The question stands unanswered and we wait for an answer to descend upon us from the realm of meaning created by Helos, the Platonic sun.

-- This topic was modified 1 week ago by Michael James.
+- This topic was modified 1 year, 1 month ago by Michael R D James.

 You must be logged in to reply to this topic.